redflitzi/StrTr/README.md

 ### **StrTr(IEnumerable<KeyValuePair<string, string>>** replacePairs, **StringComparison** mode = StringComparison.Ordinal **)** <a id="kvp-sc"></a>

-This Method takes any enumerable collection of KeyValuePair als first argument. \
+This Method takes any enumerable collection of KeyValuePair as its first argument. \
 It is therefore suitable for consuming a Dictionary.

 ```